History of New Rochelle, New York: 19th century

 An arm of the Atlantic, Long Island Sound stretches along the New York and Connecticut shorelines to the ocean.
 The western end of the estuary meets the Manhattan's East River at Hell's Gate.
 This waterway not only put New Rochelle on a trade route, it propelled the farming community into a resort destination.
 Sophisticated entrepreneurs and the advancement of steamboat travel ensured its success, as they banked on the wide open vistas, clean country air and aquatic activities just a boat ride from the increasingly crowded and sullied streets of Manhattan.

 The first passenger train of the New Haven Railroad steamed into town on New Year's Day, 1849, and within a few decades rail service was suitable for daily travel.
-As a result, many of the former vacationers began planting roots in the community - the wealthy building summer estates, the middle-class families purchasing homes in developing residential parks.
+As a result, a number of the former vacationers began planting roots in the community - the wealthy building summer estates, the middle-class families purchasing homes in developing residential parks.
 The train also brought new immigrants to town – the New Rochelle station was the first stop on the New Haven line and a quick trip from the ferry dock off Ellis Island.
 By 1865, 30% of the town's population was foreign-born.
 Of New Rochelle's 3,968 residents, 800 were Irish and 200 were German.

 The depot became the catalyst for shops, newspaper offices, banks, tearooms, and other enterprises that evolved into a permanent and thriving downtown area that was within the Village of New Rochelle (a 950 section that had been established in 1857).
 With its own president and board of trustees, the Village eventually included most of the southern part of the community.